Your DGSOM, Your Community

 • To act as a welcoming support network for prior, currently serving and prospectively serving students to enhance the matriculation numbers of military/veteran students and increase the diversity of the UCLA student body

-• Student Coordinators: Christopher Hernandez, Randy Tsai, Abinaya Ramakrishnan, Charles Santamaria, Alejandro Vega, Angelina Wei, Felicia Zhang, Yaretson Carmenate
+• Student Advisors: Christopher Hernandez, Randy Tsai, Abinaya Ramakrishnan, Charles Santamaria, Alejandro Vega, Angelina Wei, Felicia Zhang, Yaretson Carmenate

 • Faculty Advisor: Denise Garvey, MD